Jefferywojo98/Note-Taking/README.md

 3. Enter your title and text into the notes's appropriate fields in the right-hand side of the screen.

-4. Click the Save or the + icons in the navigation bar on the top-right of the pqge.
+4. Click the Save icons in the navigation bar on the top-right of the pqge.